felixjff/WebDataProcessing/README.md

 If no entity can reach the ES threshold, an approach based on string similarity analysis is applied.
 After some [research](https://www.cs.cmu.edu/~wcohen/postscript/ijcai-ws-2003.pdf) on different similarity algorithms, we found that Jaro-Winkler was, in our case study, the best tradeoff for recall/precision score.
 Once again, due to the fact that Elastic Search might return various strings associated with a single Freebase ID, the overall similarity score considered is the average of the single comparisons between the surface form and all the strings associated with the Freebase entity.
 The acceptance threshold for string similarity was set to 0.8.
 The statistical properties of the sample analyzed to tune this parameter are: mean=0.93, median=0.96, stdev=0.1

 ### Trident Disambiguation
-In the case an entity does not meet either threshold, our plan was then to select the top 5-10 candidates (based on the ES score) and query Trident based on the respective Freebase IDs and use the label supplied by spaCy (person/location/organization/etc) to select the best candidate.
-As said before, we, unfortunately, did not have time to do this.
-Instead, when neither threshold is reached, we optimistically select the candidate with the best ElasticSearch score and determine that to be the entity match.
+In the case an entity does not meet either threshold, we query Trident by matching on Wikipedia article titles, and optimistically return that entity as a match.

 # Running Instructions:
 - Bash Run run.sh <warc-file-name>